jdckl/skrive.js/README.md

 await typer.write('Hello world!'); // Write to the DOM element typer.clear(); // Clear the DOM elements content

+await typer.write('I will get untyped!');
+await typer.unwrite() // Iteratively remove characters from the end of the content

 // ... (more code like assigning your ref)
 ```